Foucault's measurements of the speed of light

 In 1850, Léon Foucault used a rotating mirror to perform a differential measurement of the speed of light in water versus its speed in air.
-In 1862, he used a similar apparatus to measure the speed of light in the air.
+Together with a similar measurement by Hippolyte Fizeau, this result confirmed the wave behavior of light.
+In 1862, Foucault used a similar apparatus to measure the speed of light in the air, obtaining a value within 0.6% of the modern value.
+Albert A. Michelson extended that technique in a series of experiments from 1877 to 1930, approaching the modern value to within 0.05%.

 Background

-In 1834, Charles Wheatstone developed a method of using a rapidly rotating mirror to study transient phenomena, and applied this method to measure the velocity of electricity in a wire and the duration of an electric spark.
-He communicated to François Arago the idea that his method could be adapted to a study of the speed of light.
+In 1834, Charles Wheatstone developed a method of using a rapidly rotating mirror to study electric sparks and applied this method to measure the velocity of electricity in a wire.
+François Arago proposed the idea that Wheatstone's method could be adapted to a study of the speed of light.

 The early-to-mid 1800s were a period of intense debate on the particle-versus-wave nature of light.
 Although the observation of the Arago spot in 1819 may have seemed to settle the matter definitively in favor of Fresnel's wave theory of light, various concerns continued to appear to be addressed more satisfactorily by Newton's corpuscular theory.
 Arago expanded upon Wheatstone's concept in an 1838 publication, suggesting that a differential comparison of the speed of light in the air versus water would serve to distinguish between the particle and wave theories of light.

 Foucault had worked with Hippolyte Fizeau on projects such as using the Daguerreotype process to take images of the Sun between 1843 and 1845 and characterizing absorption bands in the infrared spectrum of sunlight in 1847.
 In 1845, Arago suggested to Fizeau and Foucault that they attempt to measure the speed of light.
 Sometime in 1849, however, it appears that the two had a falling out, and they parted ways.
-In 1848−49, Fizeau used, not a rotating mirror, but a toothed wheel apparatus to perform an absolute measurement of the speed of light in air.
+That year, Fizeau reported the result of using, not a rotating mirror, but a toothed wheel apparatus to perform an absolute measurement of the speed of light in air.

 In 1850, Fizeau and Foucault both used rotating mirror devices to perform relative measures of the speed of light in the air versus water.